morofir/morofir/README.md

 ### 💼  Things that I'm currently working on:
-* Learning Flutter, Javascript Development :computer:
+* Learning Kotlin, Flutter, Javascript Development :computer:
 * Increasing my knowledge in Android and Java development
 * 🔜